tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 )
 ```

 Time to fit the model!
-Explain to students that we will use a `batch_size = 1000` to speed-up the training process along `50` epochs.
-Point out that you are introducing the `validation_data` parameter to the `fit` method, explain to students that this parameter specifies a dataset that is used to validate the model's performance along the training process, excluding the validation data sample as training data.
+Tell students that we will use a `batch_size = 1000` to speed up the training process along `50` epochs.
+Point out that you are introducing the `validation_data` parameter to the `fit` method.
+Explain to students that this parameter specifies a dataset that is used to validate the model's performance along the training process, excluding the validation data sample as training data.

 ```python
 # Training the model